Night hunting

-"Night hunting", known in Bhutan as Bomena, is a traditional "courtship" custom that is practiced in some parts of Bhutan.
+"Night hunting", known in Bhutan as Bomena, is a traditional courtship custom that is practiced in some parts of Bhutan.

-Similar customs have also existed in other cultures, namely in Japan.
+Similar customs have also existed in other cultures, such as yobai in Japan.

 Practice

-"Night hunting", the traditional culture of nightly courtship and romance that is practiced mostly in eastern and central rural Bhutan.
+"Night hunting" is a traditional culture of nightly courtship and romance that is practiced mostly in eastern and central rural Bhutan.
 There is neither the word "night" nor the word "hunting" in the original terms.
-The original words can be best rendered as "Prowling for girls".
+The original words can be best rendered as "prowling for girls".

 Young men go out at night to sneak into girls' windows to engage in sexual activities.
 The prowling can be solo or in groups depending on whether or not the man has a fixed date.
 It is the rural equivalent of an urban date.
 If one has talked with the girl in advance then it can be a solo activity but usually it happens after a gathering when friends decide to go prowling for girls.
 Most boys would have a girl in mind.
 Although they set out as a group, they disperse gradually as they find a partner.

 Traditional two-story buildings makes the prowling difficult but the sliding window shutter with only wooden latches from inside makes it easier.
 Strategies vary from sneaking in the door to climbing up the side of a house to enter a window or even dropping in from the roof.
 The uniform architecture of Bhutanese houses, with same design of doors and windows also make it easier.
 The age old tradition has also come up with special tools to undo doors and windows.
 If the boy successfully infiltrates the dwelling, he still may be rejected by the girl he is pursuing.
-It takes a lot of persuasion especially for the first time.

 The prowling may be foiled due to wrong footing, which may wake up the whole family.
-They intruder may get chased away with hot water splashed on him, or be thrown out of the window.
+The intruder may get chased away with hot water splashed on him, or be thrown out of the window.
 Strict parents chase the intruder or threaten him with marriage or a stick while liberal ones pretend to be asleep even if they know the prowler is around.
 This is more likely if they know the prowler is a suitor they would like to have for their daughter.
 It is not difficult to guess who the prowler might be in small close-knit villages.